jovianaditya/credit_risk_predicting/README.md

 * Does not meet credit policy.
 Status : Fully Paid
 * Does not meet credit policy.
 Status : Charged Off

-From 466285 data, there are still around 11.6% of borrowers fall into the "bad loan" category.
+From 466285 data, there are still around 11.6% of borrowers fall into the `bad loan` category.
 In this project Loan Status will be used as dependent variable.
 ![image](https://user-images.githubusercontent.com/113236791/208075337-9a2143eb-dbb0-48b6-828f-b256a926f829.png)

 Because there are hundreds of data points to train and it was binary classification, I decided to use a simple algorithm such as logistic regression because the training time of the logistic regression algorithm was far less than most complex algorithms.
 Evaluation of the model can be seen from picture below: